AlcoholRehabHelp Logo

 Other Factors That Affect Blood Pressure Levels

-In addition to alcohol use, several other factors affect blood pressure levels.
-When combined with even moderate drinking, these factors can lead to increased blood pressure.
+Besides alcohol use, several other factors affect blood pressure levels.
+When you combine it with even moderate drinking, these factors can lead to increased blood pressure.

 Factors that affect blood pressure levels include:

-The most important step in preventing high blood pressure is reducing the amount of alcohol you drink.
-It may be better to stop drinking alcohol.
-This is because even consuming one drink daily can significantly increase your blood pressure.
+Help prevent high blood pressure by reducing your alcohol intake.
+It’s even better to stop drinking alcohol because even one drink daily can significantly increase your blood pressure.

-There are several additional things you can do to prevent high blood pressure or help lower blood pressure.
-These include:
+Other things you can do to prevent or help moderate blood pressure include:

 • Losing weight